cloudfoundry/app-autoscaler/src/metrics-collector/README.md

 ### System requirements:

-* Go 1.5 or above
+* Go 1.6 or above
-* Cloud Foundry relese 235 or later
+* Cloud Foundry release 235 or later

 ### Build and test